ArchyMulei/Phase-3_Task-Management-App/README.md

 1. Clone this repository in your terminal by running `git clone git@github.com:ArchyMulei/Phase-3_Task-Management-App.git `.
-2. Cd into the directory cd booksql
+2. Run Pipenv install
-3. Install the necessary dependancie i.e. sqlalchemy, rich
+3. Install the necessary dependancies i.e. sqlalchemy, rich
 4. Create a working environment using pipenv shell
 5. Open the file using code .
 2. Navigate to the directory where you saved the `main.py` file.